MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/performance/sharepoint-online-performance-troubleshooter.md

 To install this package, you must have Windows PowerShell 2.0 installed on the computer.
 For more information, see [Windows Management Framework](/powershell/scripting/windows-powershell/wmf/overview).

-The following checks are performed by the Microsoft 365 SharePoint Online diagnostic package:
+The Microsoft 365 SharePoint Online diagnostic package performs the following checks:

 |Rule ID|Title|Reference|
 |----------|----------|----------|